 Prepared horseradish is readily available at the grocery store, but wouldn’t it be fun to make your own?
 You just need to follow certain steps so you don’t have to suddenly run from the kitchen due to the pungent odor.

 Prepared horseradish is a condiment made from the large, white root of the horseradish plant, which is in the same family as mustard and wasabi.
-While whole, the horseradish root does not have much of an odor; however, when grated, the strong, spicy aroma can be overwhelming and can actually burn the sinuses (which is why those who make commercial horseradish wear gas masks).
+While whole, the horseradish root does not have much of an odor; however, when grated, the strong, spicy aroma can be overwhelming and can actually burn the sinuses.
 As long as you take precautions, however, making your own prepared horseradish is a simple process.

 Using Fresh Horseradish Root